-We weren’t familiar with Symbio Wildlife Park until Gomez the pigmy marmoset and two of his mates were stolen from the park a while back.
-Good publicity we think!
-We finally made it there just recently and loved it!
-Depends exactly where in the Hills you’re coming from but it took us about an hour and 20 minutes each way.
+Symbio Wildlife Park is in Helensburgh.
+Depends on where exactly in the Hills you’re coming from, but it took us about an hour and 20 minutes each way.

 It’s a great sized park for all ages and is really easy to get around, with paths and nice flat areas.
 There are picnic tables to have a rest and lots of keeper talks as well.
 It’s really well maintained and clean.
 The meercats are always awesome and we loved the pigmy marmosets too!
 The farmyard area is excellent as well, and who doesn’t love a llama?!
 We highly recommend if your kids can handle a slightly longer drive.